Solving Equations#

 \[6x^2 - 4x = 2 - 5x\]

-Step 2: Subtract \(2-5x\) from both sides of the equation in Step 1.
+Step 2: Subtract \(2-5x\) from both sides of the equation in Step 1 and simplify.

-\[\begin{align*} 6x^2 - 4x - (2 - 5x) &= 0 && \hbox{Note the parentheses around $2-5x$}\\ 6x^2 - 4x - 2 + 5x &= 0 && \hbox{Distribute the minus sign}\\ 6x^2 + x - 2 &= 0 && \hbox{Combine like terms} \end{align*}\]
+\[\begin{align*} 6x^2 - 4x - (2 - 5x) &= 0 && \hbox{note the parentheses around $2-5x$}\\ 6x^2 - 4x - 2 + 5x &= 0 && \hbox{distribute the minus sign}\\ 6x^2 + x - 2 &= 0 && \hbox{combine like terms} \end{align*}\]

 Step 3: Use the AC grouping method to factor \(6x^2 + x - 2\).